makersacademy/rps-challenge/README.md

 * Tests can be improved and refactored, particularly the app logic feature tests (not sure the real words to describe these) which don't currently assert anything and were mostly being used for debugging
 * CSS could be polished a bit
 * Didn't spend much time trying to make classes DRY, so more could almost certainly be done there
+* Could I make the ComputerPlayer class extend the Player class?